-Mary Jackson would've been turning 96 years old today, April 9, 2017.
-She is one of the three protagonists in the blockbuster movie Hidden Figures that came out this year and is NASA’s first black female engineer.
+Mary Jackson, an important figure in American history, would've been turning 96 years old today, April 9, 2017.
+She is one of the three African-American protagonists in the new blockbuster movie Hidden Figures that came out this year and is NASA’s first black female engineer.
 To remember her legacy and the important projects she has done for NASA, we will go through her works and research in the field of aerospace engineering.

 Cover page for obituary of Mary Jackson [Image Source: Wikimedia Commons]

 “I plan on being an engineer at NASA…I have no choice but to be the first.”
 These are the famous lines that were confidently uttered in the court scene in the Hidden Figures movie.
 The traditional stereotype of engineers, especially during the segregation era of the 1950s, was that they were a white, male force.
 For Mary Jackson, this was certainly a hindrance to becoming an engineer with the gender and race she was inherited with.

 Despite all the obstacles that were thrown along Mary Jackson's path, she strived to become an engineer in NASA.
 Because of her intelligence and courage, she was one of the engineers that helped America win the space race.
 Furthermore, she has also significantly contributed to NASA's Project Mercury.

 Mary Jackson was married to Levi Jackson and together had two children.